aleksandrbazhin/GdPerfMonitor/readme.md

 **/PerfMonitor/*
 ```

-Also you can set plot size, color or amount of plot stored data.
+Also you can set plot size, color, or amount of plot stored data.
 There are some commented examples PerfMonitor.gd.

 ### Other notes